namanhd/hailstone/README.md

 ```
 will create a stream that plays the 440Hz sine for `1.0` second, then the
 modulated sine wave (that we defined above) for `2.0` seconds, then silence
-(specified with `0`.)
-This is in effect how a melody line can be coerced into
+(specified with the first `0` argument.)
+This is in effect how a melody line can
-`Stream` form; this is done with the helper `notesToStreams` which calls
+be coerced into `Stream` form; this is done with the helper `notesToStreams`
-`piecewise` three times to create a stream for frequencies, a stream for
+which calls `piecewise` three times to create a stream for frequencies, a stream
-volumes, and a stream for panning values (because note cells may also store
+for volumes, and a stream for panning values (because note cells may also store
 their own pan values.)

-Playing back this melody using a carrier waveform stream (an "instrument") is
+With `piecewise`, we can "play back" a melody using a carrier waveform stream
-thus done by using this melody stream to modulate the frequency of the carrier
+(an "instrument") by using this melody stream to modulate the frequency of the
-stream; the melody stream can also be used to modulate other things that must be
+carrier stream.
+The melody stream can also be used to modulate other things that
-some function of the melody's frequencies.
-Alternatively, `retriggerWithNotes`
+must be some function of the melody's frequencies.

-restarts the synth signal on every new note, creating a "keystroke/retrigger"
+Alternatively, `retriggerWithNotes` restarts the synth signal on every new note,
-effect, rather than letting the synth sound continue to evolve independently of
+creating a "keystroke/retrigger" effect, rather than letting the synth sound
-the melody.
+continue to evolve independently of the melody.

 On the other hand, since melody frequencies are also just streams, they
 themselves can also be modulated; this is how vibrato can be done (by adding a